 One of America’s best-known interior designers and President/Owner of Dorothy Draper & Co.
 Inc., Carleton Varney is our keynote speaker.
-Carleton will illuminate all attendees on the great legacy of Dorothy Draper, billed as America’s Most Fabulous Decorator, during our great jazz age in the 1930’s and 1940’s.
+Carleton will illuminate all attendees on the great legacy of Dorothy Draper, billed as America’s Most Fabulous Decorator, during our great jazz age.
 Draper’s use of vibrant colors, bold Rococo furnishings, and grand senses of scale and color created environments that were as unique to America as was jazz music; nowhere else could her environments or jazz music have been born.

 From the iconic Greenbrier Hotel in West Virginia, to New York City’s Hampshire House Hotel, and the glittering Quintandhina Hotel in Brazil, Draper’s theatrical backgrounds served as luxurious entertainment settings for post-war guests in the jazz era.
 She decorated such famous nightclubs and dance halls as Roseland and Fifi’s Monte Carlo in New York City, The Camellia House in Chicago, and Versailles, home of the chanteuse Edith Piaf.
 Draper was the era of great bands.